How To Do Payroll in Massachusetts: What Every Employer Needs To Know

 Massachusetts Blue Laws

-Massachusetts Blue Laws is a group of rules that oversee which business can operate on Sundays and on certain legal holidays.
+Massachusetts Blue Laws is a group of rules that oversee which businesses can operate on Sundays and on certain legal holidays.
 To get more specific information, please visit the following section on the Massachusetts government website: Massachusetts Blue Laws.
-A general overview will be provided below:
+A general overview will be provided below.

 1.2 times the employee rate of pay

 Please continue to follow up with the Massachusetts government for any changes in future years.
-In addition, most employers cannot mandate that employees work on a Sunday or on the restricted holidays, and no employer can punish an employee for refusing to work on said days.
+In addition, most employers cannot mandate that employees work on Sundays or on restricted holidays, and no employer can punish an employee for refusing to work on said days.

 If you are exempted from the Blue Laws, a permit to work on Sundays can be granted by your local police chief in your work location.
 Permits can only be issued for necessary work that cannot be done any other day without causing major suffering or inconvenience.